TreeHacks/challenges-2020/medical.md

   * Prize: coming soon!
 ## :computer: Resources :books:
 #### Topics:
-* list your ideas (try to be super open-ended and think of ones that hackers might not immediately think of), refer to past vertical guides for reference
 * Bridging the location gap
   * How can we deliver medical care to remote areas or third world countries without stable existing healthcare infrastructure?
 * Financial Cost